-Have you noticed your dog shaking his head, dragging his butt across the carpet, or obsessively licking his paws?
-These are all signs of a pup who’s dealing with discomfort.
-One of the most common causes of these issues could be a yeast infection, which tends to develop on the paws and in the ears, armpits, skin folds, and your dog’s hind end.
-An overgrowth of yeast is considered a fungal infection.
-It’s not contagious, but it makes skin incredibly itchy and will get worse if it isn’t treated.
+Have you noticed your dog scratching frequently, shaking his head, or compulsively licking his paws?
+These are all signs of a pup who's dealing with discomfort.
+Yeast infections commonly cause these issues and tend to develop on the paws, in the ears, armpits, skin folds, and your dog's hind end.
+An overgrowth of yeast is considered a fungal infection because yeast is actually a type of fungus.
+It's not contagious, but it makes skin incredibly itchy and will get worse if it isn't treated.

 What Causes a Dog Yeast Infection?

 Malassezia is a type of yeast that naturally lives on a dog's skin, in his ears, and in his anal sacs.
 Normally, it's kept in check by a healthy immune system.
 When the yeast grows out of control, it irritates the skin and causes yeast dermatitis (inflammation of the skin).

 Some dog breeds are more prone than others to yeast infections, including: